ATMS 401 Homework [Main Page] [Daily Notes] [Final Project]

 1. How does the maximum in the magnitude |PABR-SOCA| relate to the PABR temperature profile?

 2. What is the dynamical significance of the maximum with regard to large scale circulation in the atmosphere?
 Estimate the geostrophic wind speed for the maximum pressure difference.
-Here are OneNotes on the wind speed estimation (right click and save to a file.
-Open with OneNote) and in PDF format.
+Here are notes on wind speed estimation (PDF format) and (OneNotes , right click and save to a file.
+Open with OneNote.)

 3. What might be the consequence of rapid warming in the Arctic on the large scale circulation?